+Homework Club:

-Homework Club: Students can receive academic assistance or study with the Homework Club located in the Media Center on Tuesday and Thursday afternoons from 2:40 pm. - 4:15 pm.
-Contact Mr. Stillman for more information at todd e stillman@mcpsmd.org
+On Tuesdays and Thursdays from 2:40 - 4:15 students can receive academic assistance in the Media Center.
+Contact Mr. Stillman for more information at Todd E Stillman@mcpsmd.org

+Library/Media Center:

-Library/Media Center: The Librarian Media Specialist and Assistants are available to help you with research with books and online databases.
+The Librarian Media Specialist and Assistants are available to help you with research with books and online databases.
 We have purchased over 150 reference ebooks you can access at home and MCPS has online encyclopedias, reference books and other resources you can access from home.
 Just stop by to pick up a sheet of logins and passwords.
-If you don't have a computer a home, we have chromebooks for student home use.
+If you don't have a computer at home, we have chromebooks for student home use.
 Forms must be signed by parents or guardians.
 Links are also on Destiny the online library catalog.